danielGS161/Hue/README.md

 Contributing
 ------------
-You can contribute to Bazukinha by:
+You can contribute to Bazukachan by:
 *	Developing patches/improvements/translations and using GitHub to submit pull requests
 *	Providing feedback and suggestions
 *	Writing/editing documentation